 Sewer Tank Flusher- Sewer valves must be OPEN when using this inlet.
+Can result in unsanitary conditions causing illness and personal injury

 Maintenance for Holding Tanks

 The following maintenance is recommended by our holding tank suppliers to keep your tanks clean and keep the probes free of debris and build-up.